mithunkatti/skill-dev-documentation/README.md

 Start with an end-to-end use case in mind and then follow this process:

-1. Familiarize yourself with the best practices for skill designing skills: [ Skill design content guidelines ]( https://www.ibm.com/docs/en/watson-orchestrate?topic=files-skill-design-content-guidelines ).
+1. Familiarize yourself with the best practices for skill designing skills: [Skill design content guidelines](https://www.ibm.com/docs/en/watson-orchestrate?topic=files-skill-design-content-guidelines).
-2. Check whether the skill or skill flow you want to build is already available in [watsonx Orchestrate here]( https://www.ibm.com/docs/en/watson-orchestrate?topic=built-in-apps).
+2. Check whether the skill or skill flow you want to build is already available in [watsonx Orchestrate here](https://www.ibm.com/docs/en/watson-orchestrate?topic=built-in-apps).
 3. Build the skills and skill flows needed to achieve the goal of your use case.

 ## Developing skills

 Create skills from [OpenAPI files]([https://www.ibm.com/docs/en/watson-orchestrate?topic=files-creating-skills-from-openapi](https://www.ibm.com/docs/en/watson-orchestrate?topic=adding-skills-from-files).
-If you don't have an OpenAPI file ready and want to build one from scratch, see [Adding skills from files
+If you don't have an OpenAPI file ready and want to build one from scratch, see [Adding skills from files](https://www.ibm.com/docs/en/watson-orchestrate?topic=adding-skills-from-files).
-](https://www.ibm.com/docs/en/watson-orchestrate?topic=adding-skills-from-files).
 Then, enhance the OpenAPI file into an exemplary watsonx Orchestrate [skill](https://www.ibm.com/docs/en/watson-orchestrate?topic=skills-enhancing-publishing).

 After a skill is enhanced and published, it is available for you to add to your skill set from the skill catalog by following these instructions: [Adding a skill from skill catalog](https://www.ibm.com/docs/en/SSAVQO/skills/skill_addremove.html#adding-a-skill-from-skill-catalog).